- 7/8 cup gochujang (Korean chili paste)

 - 2 cloves garlic, grated or finely chopped

-- One 1-inch piece ginger, peeled and grated
+- 1 1-inch piece ginger, peeled and grated

 - 1 tablespoon roasted sesame oil